Taking the Milky Way for a spin: disc formation in the ARTEMIS simulations: Summary and conclusions

 \item The distribution of stars before the disc forms is irregular without a well-defined disc or flattening (see Fig.~\ref{fig:SFR_density}).
 There is thus no evidence in simulations for the existence of an ancient metal-poor disc before the main disc spin-up. \\[-2mm]

 \item There is a correlation between spin-up time $\tspin$ and halo mass at a lookback time of $t_L=12$ Gyrs: earlier spin-ups occur in galaxies with larger $M_{\rm 200c}$ and $v_{\rm max}$ at $t_L=12$~Gyr (see top and middle panels of Fig.~\ref{fig:mass_spinup}).
-In particular, the six Milky Way-like galaxies have the largest halo masses and $v_{\rm max}$ at that epoch and experience the earliest spin-ups ($\tspin>8$~Gyr).\\[-2mm]
+In particular, the six early spin-up galaxies have the largest halo masses and $v_{\rm max}$ at that epoch and experience the earliest spin-ups ($\tspin>8$~Gyr).\\[-2mm]

 \item The spin-up time also anti-correlates with the fraction of accreted stars at $z=0$.
 Galaxies with early spin-ups and discs tend to have smaller accreted fractions than those with later spin-ups (bottom panel of Fig.~\ref{fig:mass_spinup} and Fig.~\ref{fig:accreted_fraction}).
 We estimate the accreted stellar mass fraction in the Milky Way, and find that only two \textsc{artemis} galaxies have comparable fractions.
 Both of these have Milky Way-like spin-ups (at early times and low metallicities) and are both massive at early times.
 Galaxies with a GSE-like feature also tend to have lower accreted fractions, supporting the conclusions of \citet{dillamore23_artemis} that these undergo fewer major mergers than those without.\\[-2mm]